 It depends—just like that baseball card collection, there are pros and cons of CDs.
 Weighing those upsides and downsides will help determine whether they’re right for you and your money.

-The main drawback of CDs is the lack of flexibility.
-Unlike a savings account, you can’t withdraw the money whenever you want—at least not without paying a penalty.
-Most banks charge you some of your accrued interest, and maybe even part of your original investment, if you decide to withdraw early.
+One drawback of CDs is the lack of flexibility.
+Unlike a savings account, you can’t withdraw the money whenever you want—at least not without paying a penalty in many cases.
+Most banks charge you some of your accrued interest, and maybe even part of your original investment, if you decide to withdraw early.4

-The other disadvantage is that CD interest rates can sometimes struggle to keep up with inflation.2 When inflation rises, the value of your dollar goes down.
+Another disadvantage is that CD interest rates can sometimes struggle to keep up with inflation.1 When inflation rises, the value of your dollar goes down.
 So if you invest $1,000 in a 1-year CD with a 1.5% interest rate, and inflation rises 1.9% in that same year, your money will be less valuable at the end of the year.

 Are there ways to use CDs but stay flexible?